An overview of inheritance tax in France

 Inheritance tax rates

-In the UK, a flat rate of inheritance tax is applied to estates valued over a certain amount.
-Under the French system, a progressive banded scale linked to the value of the estate is applied to determine the rate to be paid.
-Rates are also dictated by your relationship to your beneficiaries.
+In the UK, a flat rate of inheritance tax applies to estates valued over a certain threshold.
+Under the French system, inheritance tax in France is calculated using a progressive banded scale linked to the value of the estate.
+The rates are also influenced by your relationship to your beneficiaries.

 Current French inheritance tax rates:4